unt-libraries/untl-metadata-documentation/docs/tools/count-tool.rst

 -	Since counts are are based on the indexing of unique values, identical values will only be counted once.
 This is most often an issue for hidden/incomplete records when a placeholder value is in multiple entries but the non-unique value is only counted as a single entry.
+It can also happen in rare cases when expected (e.g., a volume and issue number in the citation field that happen to be the same).